Deepak-1373/Movie-Search-App/README.md

 ## About
  - It is a movie search web app built by using redux-toolkit.
-It fetches the list of movies or shows for the desired search by the users.
+It fetches the list of movies for the desired user.
+It lets user to store is favourite movies, allows them to give priority to the favourite movies and it suggest other movies based on the year of favourite movies selected.

 ## Technologies used
 - ReactJS